Kirsteen Sullivan

-Kirsteen Ann Sullivan is a British politician who has been the Member of Parliament for Bathgate and Linlithgow since 2024.
-A member of the Labour and Co-operative Party, she gained the seat from Martyn Day, a member of the Scottish National Party.
+Kirsteen Ann Sullivan is a Scottish politician who has been the Member of Parliament for Bathgate and Linlithgow since 2024.
+A member of the Scottish Labour and Co-operative Party, she gained the seat from Martyn Day, a member of the Scottish National Party.

 Education

 Sullivan studied at Glasgow University and Strathclyde Business School.

 Career

 Sullivan has worked as a business analyst for several private companies, including Scottish Widows.
-Prior to becoming an MP, Sullivan served as a councillor for Whitburn and Blackburn in West Lothian.
+Prior to becoming an MP, Sullivan served as a councillor for Whitburn and Blackburn on West Lothian Council.
 Sullivan served as Labour depute leader of West Lothian Council from 2017 to 2024.

 Parliamentary career

 On 4 July 2024, she was elected as MP for Bathgate and Linlithgow.
-She received 19,774 votes (47%) in the general election in a new constituency formed as a result of the 2023 Periodic Review of Westminster constituencies.
+She received 19,774 votes (47%) in the general election in a new constituency formed as a result of the 2023 review of Westminster constituencies.
 On 26 July 2024, she made her maiden speech in the House of Commons during a debate on "Making Britain a Clean Energy Superpower".